AliceO2Group/QualityControl/doc/QuickStart.md

 ## Execution

-To make sure that your system is correctly setup, we are going to run a basic QC workflow.
+To make sure that your system is correctly setup, we are going to run a basic QC workflow attached to a simple data producer.
 We will use central services for the repository and the GUI.
 If you want to set them up on your computer or in your lab, please have a look [here](#local-ccdb-setup) and [here](#local-qcg-setup).

 ### Basic workflow

-We will run a basic workflow described in the following schema.
+We will run a basic workflow with attached QC described in the following schema.

 ![alt text](images/basic-schema.png)

 The _Producer_ is a random data generator.
 In a more realistic setup it would be a processing device or the _Readout_.
 The _Data Sampling_ is the system in charge of dispatching data samples from the main data flow to the _QC tasks_.
 It can be configured to dispatch different proportion or different types of data.
 The _Checker_ is in charge of evaluating the _MonitorObjects_ produced by the _QC tasks_, for example by checking that the mean is above a certain limit.
 It can also modify the aspect of the histogram, e.g. by changing the background color or adding a PaveText.
 Finally the _Checker_ is also in charge of storing the resulting _MonitorObject_ into the repository where it will be accessible by the web GUI.
 It also pushes it to a _Printer_ for the sake of this tutorial.

-To run it simply do
+To run it simply do:

     o2-qc-run-basic

 Thanks to the Data Processing Layer (DPL, more details later) it is a single process that steers all the _devices_, i.e. processes making up the workflow.
 A window should appear that shows a graphical representation of the workflow.
 The output of any of the processes is available by double clicking a box.
-If a box is red it means that the process has stopped, probably abnormaly.
+If a box is red it means that the process has stopped, probably abnormally.

 ![alt text](images/basic-dpl-gui.png)

+The presented example consists of one DPL workflow which has both the main processing and QC infrastructure declared inside.
+In the real case, we would usually prefer to attach the QC without modifying the original topology.
+It can be done by merging two (or more) workflows, as below:

+    o2-qc-run-producer | o2-qc-run-qc --config json://${QUALITYCONTROL_ROOT}/etc/basic.json

+This command uses two executables.
+The first one contains the _Producer, which represents a main data flow.
+The second executable generates the QC infrastructure based on given configuration file.
+These two workflows are joined together using the pipe | character.
+This example illustrates how to add QC to any DPL workflow by using `o2-qc-run-qc` and passing it a configuration file.

 __Repository and GUI__